kepra3/popgen_rad_shallow_agaricia/README.md

 		do Rscript quick_genepop.R $taxa all within;
 		done

-# Running genepop across all locations, for between 'locations', e.g., min scale 100
-$ for taxa in AA1 AA2 AH1 AH2 AH3 AL1 AL2;
-		do Rscript quick_genepop.R $taxa all between;
-		done

 # create distance matrices for â and ln(geodist)
 $ for taxa in AA1 AA2 AH1 AH2 AH3 AL1 Al2;
 		do  ./get_dist_matrix.sh ${taxa} all within 2D;
 		done

-# create distance matrices for â and geodist
-$ for taxa in AA1 AA2 AH1 AH2 AH3 AL1 Al2;
-		do ./get_dist_matrix.sh $taxa all between 1D;
-		done
-# Note: may need to open with excel to fix up, TODO: edit script so all lines that start with tab or space the tab or space is removed.

 # Summarise results
 $ for taxa in AA1 AA2 AH1 AH2 AH3 AL1 AL2;
-		do ./get_genepop_results.sh $taxa all between 1D;
-		done
-$ for taxa in AA1 AA2 AH1 AH2 AH3 AL1 AL2;
 		do ./get_genepop_results.sh $taxa all within 2D;
 		done
 # Make plots
 $ for taxa in AA1 AA2 AH1 AH2 AH3 AL1 AL2;
 		do Rscript ibd_plots.R $taxa all within 2D;
-		done
-$ for taxa in AA1 AA2 AH1 AH2 AH3 AL1 AL2;
-		do Rscript ibd_plots.R $taxa all between 1D;
 		done
 ```